kubermatic/docs/content/contributing/_index.en.md

 # Contributing

-Learn how to contribute to Kubermatic Docs.
+Learn how to contribute to the Kubermatic documentation.